How hard is the water in my area?

 There is a third type of “on site” domestic waste treatment and this is usually referred to as “Package Treatment Plant”.
 These are more sophisticated in that they aerate the sewage.
 As

 you may know, we have had some suppliers of this type of equipment void their warranty if softened water is discharged – but this is for a variety of “alleged” reasons – not just salt.
 The issue is bigger in the US and there is a big development programme investigating it with the WQA.

 Increased sodium in the softened water can actually be helpful to the bacterial organisms in the septic tank.

 Do water softeners work with combi boilers and pressurised systems?

-Yes, the TwinTec has a high flow rate and is designed to work effectively with both the traditional and the more modern, direct feed mains systems.
+Yes, the Infinity T4 and TwinTec water softeners are capable of high flow rates and are designed to work effectively with both the traditional, and the more modern direct feed, mains systems.

 When you remove scale from pipes, do they start to leak?

 No. The hole in your pipe would have been leaking long before the scale formed and as the scale is porous, it would continue to leak.
 A hole appearing in a pipe after scale has formed would also leak for the same reason.
 This also applies to taps and other plumbing fittings.